hspec/hspec/doc/index.md

 # User's Manual

 Hspec is a testing framework for [Haskell](http://www.haskell.org/).
-It is inspired by the Ruby library [RSpec](http://rspec.info/).
 Some of Hspec's distinctive features are:

  * a friendly DSL for defining tests
  * integration with QuickCheck, SmallCheck, and HUnit